-These little, loving acts thought the day can really make an improvement in your self-esteem.
+These little, loving acts throughout the day can really make an improvement in your self-esteem.
 Making time, even a few minutes, shows your body and mind that you are worth it.
 What acts of self-care do you try to do daily?
 Please share your ideas and let us know what your favorite ideas are.

 Take Good Care.